Luís F. S. Marques

 In IEEE Robotics and Automation Letters (RA-L), 2026.

-Key Takeaways: A) post-hoc calibration layer on top of Lie-algebraic Gaussian uncertainty estimators: turns approximate InEKF covariances into provably calibrated ones.
-B) Extended conformal guarantees from Euclidean configurations to SE(2) robots.
-Increased volume-efficiency.
+Key Takeaways: A) post-hoc calibration layer on top of Lie-algebraic Gaussian uncertainty estimators → makes approximate InEKF covariances provably calibrated.
+B) Extended conformal guarantees from Euclidean configurations to SE(2) robots & improved volume-efficiency.

 2. L. Marques, and D. Berenson.